Chart Color Schemes

 Rose Bay - Vaucluse - Watsons Bay is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Rose Bay - Vaucluse - Watsons Bay's population is 11,881 as of Aug 2025.
-This reflects a decrease since the 2021 Census, which reported a population of 11,924 people.
-The change was inferred from ABS estimated resident population of 11,858 in June 2024 and an additional 81 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,311 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth was primarily driven by overseas migration during recent periods.
+Rose Bay - Vaucluse - Watsons Bay's population was 11,924 as of Aug 2021.
+As of Aug 2025, the population is around 11,881, a decrease of 43 people (0.4%).
+This change is inferred from ABS estimates: 11,858 in Jun 2024 and an additional 81 validated new addresses since the Census date.
+The population density is 2,311 persons per square kilometer, placing it in the upper quartile nationally.
+Overseas migration primarily drove recent population growth.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, the area is expected to increase by 1,102 persons to 2041 based on latest population numbers, recording a gain of 9.1% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022 and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas from 2032 to 2041.
+By 2041, the population is projected to increase by 1,102 persons, a gain of 9.1% over 17 years.

 Frequently Asked Questions - Population